huarui0/CircleCI_Note/CircleCILearningNote.md

          ```
          2. Setting up Your Build on CircleCI
-            - :a:Sign up a CircleCI Account
+            - :z:Sign up a CircleCI Account
                - 选择 【Sign up With Bitbucket】
                - Create a unique username for Bitbucket Cloud
                   * bitbucket.org / wanglai